≡ Menu

 Beyond Meat (NASDAQ:BYND) is one of the fastest-growing food packaging companies in the world, offering a portfolio of revolutionary plant-based meats.

-The company literally builds meats out of its factories, using plant-based protein.
+The company literally manufactures meat out of its factories, using plant-based protein.
 Its plant-based meat products look almost, if not 100%, the same as the animal-based products in terms of not only the physical attribute but also the taste, texture as well as other sensory attributes of animal-based meat products.

-However, behind the glory and the growth, Beyond Meat has been burning cash like there is no tomorrow.
-As with all the new startups, Beyond Meat has been not only making losses all these years, to the tune of more than $50 million in fiscal 2020 but also consuming a large amount of cash that was more than $50 million as of 2021 Q1.
+However, behind all the glory and the growth, Beyond Meat has been burning cash like there is no tomorrow.
+As with all new startups, Beyond Meat has been making losses, to the tune of more than $300 million in fiscal year 2023, and also burning a large amount of cash.

-In this article, we will examine a couple of Beyond Meat’s cash metrics, including the company’s cash on hand, operating cash flow, capital expenditure, free cash flow and net cash from financing activities.
+In this article, we will examine several statistics of Beyond Meat’s cash, which include the cash on hand, operating cash flow, free cash flow and net cash from financing activities.

 Let’s move on!